AdguardTeam/dnsproxy/README.md

         Listening addresses.
   --max-go-routines=uint
         Set the maximum number of go routines.
 A zero value will not not set a maximum.
+  --optimistic-answer-ttl
+        Default TTL value for expired DNS entries in optimistic cache.
+Default: 30s --optimistic-max-age
+        Period of time after which entries are removed from optimistic cache in human-readable form.
+Default: 12h.
   --output=path/-o path
         Path to the log file.
   --pending-requests-enabled